hotcrossbunnies/hotcrossbunnies.github.io/README.md

 The parameters are `!hitbox target {commands} excludedTarget`.
 - An example is `!hitbox partname {!sit hit} me`
 - This will make everyone touching the part (except for you) sit down.

-"hit" in the {commands} parameter is the person touching the part. the hit tag is both a player tag and a string. <small>e.g. you can do !m hit, to return their display name, or !fling hit, to fling them</small>
+"hit" in the {commands} parameter is the person touching the part.
+The hit tag is both a player tag and a string.
+<small>e.g. you can do !m hit, to return their display name, or !fling hit, to fling them</small>

 # all the keywords (that i know of)
 **player tags**